 Reproducing uploaded notebooks¶

-A uploaded notebook on Jovian can be reproduced in any other machine.
-Follow the below procedure to do reproduce the notebook in your machine.
+An uploaded notebook on Jovian.ml can be reproduced in any other machine.
+Following are the steps involved to reproduce a notebook.

 Visit the link of the uploaded notebook.

 Click on the

 Clonebutton, to copy the notebook’s clone command to the clipboard.

 Paste the command in the terminal, in the directory where you want to clone the notebook project and then run the command.

 The copied command will be of the the following format